 - Undergraduate research

-- If enrolled in a research course, must receive a B- or S grade.
+- If enrolled in a research course, student must receive a B- (or higher) or S grade.

-- If not enrolled in a research course, must be verified by research supervisor.
+- If not enrolled in a research course, completion must be verified by research supervisor.

 - Presenting research